 Important Note: UNYA accepts complete applications for advertised positions only.
 You must state clearly on your cover letter which position you are applying for.
 All applications must be sent in electronic form, to the email address specified on the posting.
 Hard copies and unsolicited applications/resumes will not be reviewed, but immediately destroyed.

-Full-time outreach position for a youth care counsellor.
+Two full-time positions are open in our Outreach Program.
 Our Outreach Program provides street outreach services and 1-to-1 support to Indigenous youth ages 12 - 18.
 Youth care counsellors work with youth closely, focusing on each youth's unique strengths and goals.
-Resumes will be accepted, reviewed, and interviews set up on a rolling basis, and a candidate may be selected before the posting closes.
-Applicationeadline: June 30, 2018(.pdf)
+Application Deadline: Sept.
+4, 2018(.pdf)

 The mandate of the Mentorship Program is to connect Indigenous youth ages 12 to 15 to volunteer mentors in the community.
 With the support of positive role-models, youth have the opportunity to realize their strengths and work towards future goals.
 Applications are accepted on an ongoing basis.(.pdf)